ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 } PAParam;

 enum { prio(0), hits(1) } PAProto;

+opaque Url<1..2^16-1>;
 ~~~

+* `task`: The PA task.
+* `helper_urls`: The helpers' endpoint URLs.
+* `collector_config`: The HPKE configuration of the collector (described in
+  {{hpke-config}}).
+[OPEN ISSUE: Maybe the collector's HPKE config should be
+  carried by the collect request?]
-The `batch_size` field encodes the *batch size*, the number of input shares
+* `batch_size`: The batch size, i.e., the minimum number of reports that are
-accumulated by each aggregator before emitting its output share.
-The `proto`
-field identifies the specific PA protocol in use.
+  aggregated into an output.
+* `batch_window`: The batch window, i.e., the minimum time difference between
+  the oldest and newest report in a batch.
+* `proto`: The PA protocol, e.g., Prio or Hits.
 The rest of the structure
-contains any protocol-specific parameters that are required.
+  contains the protocol specific parameters.

+[TODO: Decide how the `PAParam` is configured.
+Like the task, this will need to
+be authenticated by the collector.]

+[OPEN ISSUE: Is there just one PAParam for each PATask, or do we want to allow
+PAParam to change overtime?]

-### Helper key configuration
+### HPKE key configuration {#hpke-config}

 Our protocol uses HPKE for public-key encryption {{!I-D.irtf-cfrg-hpke}}.
 Each
 helper specifies the HPKE public key that clients use to encrypt the helper's
+input share, and the collector specifies the HPKE public key that helpers use to
-share.
-The public key and associated parameters are structured as follows:
+encrypt output shares during collection.
+The public key and associated
+parameters are structured as follows:

 ~~~
 struct {